 - Minimally Conscious State (MCS)— patients begin to demonstrate purposeful but inconsistent responses to behaviors.
 They show signs of the ability to demonstrate visual eye tracking, intermittent vocalization and intermittent response to verbal commands.

-The road to recovery for patients in Madonna’s DoC program is long, particularly if they are in a coma, vegetative state, minimally conscious state or any variation of the three for longer than 30 days.
+The road to recovery for brain injury survivors can be long, particularly if they are in a coma, vegetative state, minimally conscious state or any variation of the three.
 However, recent research has demonstrated functional progress after prolonged DoC can still be obtainable 5-10 years after injury, with the most significant recovery occurring within the first few years.

 “The DoC Guidelines number one recommendation emphasizes the importance of access to specialized interdisciplinary rehabilitation to facilitate recovery and promote optimal long term outcomes,” said Brooke Murtaugh, OTD, OTR/L, certified brain injury specialist and Madonna Brain Injury Program manager.